supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

     1. Copilot generates an analysis of the script and suggests it could be a phishing attempt or used to deliver a web-based exploit.
     1. Select **Show code**.
 The code shows a defanged URL.

+1. There are several other items that indicate powershell.exe executed a script.
+Expand the one labeled **powershell.exe -EncodedCommand...** with the timestamp 5:00:47 AM.
+The original script was base 64 encoded, but Defender has decoded that for you.
+For the decoded version, select **Analyze**.
+The analysis highlights the sophistication of the script used in this attack.

 1. Close the alert story page by selecting the **X** (the X that is to the left of Copilot panel).
 Now use the breadcrumb to return to the incident.
 Select **Human-operated ransomware attack was launched from a compromised asset (attack disruption)**.

 #### Sub-task 4:  Explore file analysis